gchq/stroom-docs/content/en/docs/proxy/proxy-api.md

 * `POST` - `/api/feedStatus/v1/getFeedStatus` - Allows an upstream Stroom-Proxy to check the receipt status of a Feed.
 * `POST` - `/api/feedStatus/v2/getFeedStatus` - Allows an upstream Stroom-Proxy to check the receipt status of a Feed.
 * `GET`  - `/api/ruleset/v2/fetchHashedRules` - Allows an upstream Stroom-Proxy to fetch the obfuscated receipt policy rules.

+## Authentication

+Stroom-Proxy holds no user accounts of its own, so it cannot answer questions about identity, feed status or receipt rules by itself.
+It passes each one down the chain until it reaches something that can, and caches the answer.
+That is why the three REST endpoints above exist on Stroom-Proxy as well as on Stroom: an upstream proxy asks its downstream in exactly the same way that the downstream asks Stroom.

+Stroom-Proxy authenticates these calls with the {{< glossary "API Key" >}} in `downstreamHost.apiKey`.
+If that property is not set, it instead obtains a bearer token for its own service user from the {{< glossary "idp" >}} using the client credentials grant, which requires `identityProviderType` to be `EXTERNAL_IDP`.

+{{% see-also %}}
+See [Downstream Host Configuration]({{< relref "docs/install-guide/configuration/stroom-and-proxy/configuring-stroom-proxy#downstream-host-configuration" >}}) for these properties, and [API Key Authentication]({{< relref "docs/sending-data/api-key-authentication#the-flow" >}}) for the sequence Stroom-Proxy follows when a client presents an API Key to `/datafeed`.
+{{% /see-also %}}

 ## Admin APIs